Spottingscopes

 Digiscoping

 If you want a documentation picture or get a nice picture for sharing on the web then it cannot get more affordable and easier than with your mobile phone camera and an adapter to your spottingscope.
-Swarovski and other large brands now manufacture their own phone adapters for older iPhones, but there are third party adapters and many innovative do-it-yourself versions to fit also other phones.
+Swarovski and other large brands now manufacture their own phone adapters, but there are third party adapters and many innovative do-it-yourself versions to fit all sorts of mobile phones.

 Angled vs. Straight